maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Git is built on a graph.
 Almost every Git command manipulates this graph.
 To understand Git deeply, focus on the properties of this graph, not workflows or commands.

 To learn more about Git, investigate the `.git` directory.
 It's not scary.
 Look inside.
 Change the content of files and see what happens.
 Create a commit by hand.
 Try and see how badly you can mess up a repo.
 Then repair it.

+[^1]: In this case, the hash is longer than the original content.
+But, all pieces of content longer than the number of characters in a hash will be expressed more concisely than the original.

+[^2]: There is a chance that two different pieces of content will hash to the same value.
+But this chance <a href="http://crypto.stackexchange.com/a/2584">is low</a>.

+[^3]: Content can be lost if the runs `git prune`.
+This command deletes all objects that cannot be reached from a ref.

+[^4]: `git stash` stores all the differences between the working copy and the current commit in a safe place from which they can be retrieved later.

+[^5]: The `rebase` command can be used to add, edit and delete commits in the history.